chef/chef-web-docs/chef_master/source/server_components.rst

 .. tag chef_server_component_erchef_background

-Starting with the release of Chef server 11, the front-end for the Chef server is written using `Erlang <http://www.erlang.org/>`_, which is a programming language that `first appeared in 1986 <http://en.wikipedia.org/wiki/Erlang_%28programming_language%29>`_, was open sourced in 1998, and is excellent with critical enterprise concerns like concurrency, fault-tolerance, and distributed environments.
+The front-end for the Chef server is written using `Erlang <http://www.erlang.org/>`_, which is a programming language that `first appeared in 1986 <http://en.wikipedia.org/wiki/Erlang_%28programming_language%29>`_, was open sourced in 1998, and is excellent with critical enterprise concerns like concurrency, fault-tolerance, and distributed environments.
 The Chef server can scale to the size of any enterprise and is sometimes referred to as Erchef.

 .. end_tag